BrandonHan73/apple_lib/ann/README.md

 most recent output.
 Output indices correspond to the respective input indices.
 If multiple derivatives are loaded to the same output, the derivatives will be combined using addition.

+Backpropogate to perform a chain rule calculation of the loaded derivatives.

+    double[] dCdx = network.backpropogate(index);

+The calculation will use the loaded derivative values and the recorded activation values for the specifies index.
+The returned value will be the derivative of the cost function with respect to the specified network input.
+**Weights and biases are not updated by this method.** If an index is not specified, calculations will be performed on the most recent input.

+To update weights and biases, use the corresponding method.

+    network.update_parameters()

+Calling this method will update all parameters based off of the current records and loaded derivatives.
+After updates are complete, certain data will become outdated and will be cleared.
+ - Output records.
+Changing the parameters would affect the calculated outputs.
+ - Loaded derivatives.
+The changed output will affect the cost function, so the derivative of the cost function with respect to the new parameters are unlikely to remain the same.
+These will have to be recalculated.
+Importantly, the input values will not be removed from the record.